oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     ![Schema Changes By Admin page](images/schema-changes-by-admin-page.png "Schema Changes By Admin page")

-11. Click a down arrow at the end of a row in the event table to view more detail about the event.
+10. Click the down arrow at the end of any row in the event table to view more detail about the event.

     When you click the down arrow, it changes to an up arrow.

     ![Audit event table expander](images/audit-event-table-expander.png "Audit event table expander")

-## Task 9: View the All Activity report
+## Task 11: View the All Activity report

 1. Under **Related Resources**, click **Audit Reports**.
 Oracle Data Safe has the following predefined audit reports:

+    - All Activity
+    - Admin Activity
+    - User/Entitlement Changes
+    - Audit Policy Changes
     - Login Activity
     - Data Access
-    - Admin Activity
-    - Audit Policy Changes
-    - Database Vault Activity
-    - User/Entitlement Changes
     - Data Modification
+    - Database Schema Changes
     - Data Safe Activity
-    - Database Schema Changes
-    - All Activity
+    - Database Vault Activity

     ![Audit Reports page](images/audit-reports-page.png "Audit Reports page")